European-XFEL/EXtra-data/docs/architecture.rst

 Objects
 -------

-The :class:`DataCollection` class is the central piece of EXtra-data.
+The :class:`.DataCollection` class is the central piece of EXtra-data.
 It represents a collection of XFEL data sources and their keys, for a set of train IDs.
 It refers to data in one or more files (a run directory is often the starting point).
-A subset of its sources/keys or train IDs may be selected to make a new, more restricted :class:`DataCollection`.
+A subset of its sources/keys or train IDs may be selected to make a new, more restricted :class:`.DataCollection`.

-:class:`KeyData` represents data for a single source & key, selected from a ``DataCollection`` like ``run[source, key]``.
+:class:`.KeyData` represents data for a single source & key, selected from a ``DataCollection`` like ``run[source, key]``.
 This data may still be spread across several files.
 The data can be loaded into a NumPy array, among other types.

-:class:`FileAccess` manages access to a single EuXFEL format HDF5 file, including caching index information.
+:class:`.FileAccess` manages access to a single EuXFEL format HDF5 file, including caching index information.
 There should only be one ``FileAccess`` object per file on disk, even if multiple ``DataCollection`` and ``KeyData`` objects refer to it.